ucbext/cs900/program3/instructions.md

 Testing your code
 -----------------
 Tests have already been written to help you ensure that your code works.
-The following commands will be used to test and grade your code:
+The following command(s) will be used to test and grade your code:

     $ bazel test program3:tests